ShMcK/WebpackAngularDemos/Part3/README.md

 Part 3
-# Webpack & Angular
+# Webpack Require @ Angular

-In Part 1 & Part 2 we prepared setting up the project, all for this moment.
+In [Part 1]() & [Part 2]() we prepared setting up the project, all for this moment.
 Let's take advantage of using Webpack & Angular for creating modular code.

 For some reason, Webpack & Angular reminds me of late 90s Acne commercials.

 > It keeps your code: clean, clear & under control

 What a terrible way to start a blog post, but I'll stick with it.
 No regrets.

-Let's look at some great features of using Webpack's require while making a navbar directive.
+## 6 Ways to use Webpack Require with Angular

+In this demo we'll keep it simple and make a navbar directive, looking at the different ways of using `require`.

-### require('module').name
+### 1. require('module').name

 First of all, we'll need a module for handling our layout directives.